Glossary

 Stump Veneer

 This veneer is produced from the base of the tree.
-The grain pattern is always swirly twisted and often accompanied by cross fire and patches of burl.
+The grain pattern is swirly, twisted, and is often accompanied by crossfire and patches of burl.
 The sizes are normally small.

 Tight Side